2/19/2025

 Salvador Tiana

 Perfect.
-And I want to go back to the to your auto exposure to China.
+And I want to go back to your auto exposure to China.
 You got a number of questions.
 I'm just wondering, how are things different in China versus Europe and the U.S. when it comes to the OEMs?
-And a big tailwind for selenies and others has been obviously light weighting and replacing metal hood and other components with plastic.
-Is there a bigger or a smaller opportunity right now in Chinese autos versus what you have in the western hemisphere over the past couple of decades?
+And a big tailwind for Celanese and others has been obviously lightweighting and replacing OEMs. metal hood and other components with plastic um is there a bigger or smaller opportunity right now in chinese uh all those versus what you had in the in the western hemisphere over the past couple of decades look there's still a huge opportunity for us in china and it's why we're continuing to put a heavy focus there i think you know one of the things that that's really important is that the technical requirements

 speaker